Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 {.is-info}

-1. Connect the Duet3D screen to the mainboard using a UART cable.
+1. Connect the DuetScreen to the mainboard using a UART cable.
-    - Use connector `UART Duet` on the screen.
+   - Use connector `UART Duet` on the DuetScreen.
 2. In the GUI, select the UART connection method.
-3. Set the baud rate on the mainboard to `115200`. use `M575 P1 S1 B115200` in config.g, this is similar to connecting a PanelDue, other than the default baud rate is 115200
+3. Set the baud rate on the mainboard to `115200`.
+Use `M575 P1 S1 B115200` in config.g, this is similar to connecting a PanelDue, other than the default baud rate is 115200

 #### Wiring
 For a Duet3 IO0 port for UART is as follows: